Huskies vs. Razorbacks: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Bet with the King of Sportsbooks!
 Check out the latest odds and place your bets with BetMGM Sportsbook.

-- The Huskies have a 65.5% chance to win this game based on the implied probability of the moneyline.
+- UConn's games this season have gone over this contest's total of 139.5 points 18 times.

-- So far this year, Arkansas has compiled a 15-18-0 record against the spread.
+- The average total in UConn's outings this year is 143.1, 3.6 more than this matchup's over/under.

-- This season, the Razorbacks have been victorious one time in four chances when named as an underdog of at least +155 or longer on the moneyline.
+- So far this season, the Huskies have compiled a 20-9-0 record against the spread.

-- Arkansas has an implied victory probability of 39.2% according to the moneyline set for this matchup.
+- UConn has been the favorite in 25 games this season and won 19 (76%) of those contests.

 UConn vs. Arkansas Over/Under Stats